 Environmental ethics has been developed around environmental philosophy.
 Many scientists have taken up the belief in the philosophical aspect of environmental hazards, thus giving rise to environmental ethics.
 Currently, environmental ethics has become a major concern for mankind.

-The industrialization has given way to pollution and ecological imbalance.
+Industrialization has given way to pollution and ecological imbalance.
 If an industry is causing such problems, it is not only the duty of that industry but all human beings to make up for the losses.
-But how long an artificial and restored environment will able to sustain?
-Will it be able to take the place of natural resources?
-Environmentalists are trying to find answers to these difficult questions, and all these together are termed environmental ethics.

-Both oil and coal are bad, not only for the environment but also for all living creatures, including plants and animals.
-Both are highly toxic in their natural raw state.
 They pollute the air, ground, and water, and whether or not they are helping to create these natural disasters should be irrelevant.
-They are both finite and will not last forever, and the sooner we rid ourselves of the need for these two demons, the better.
+They are both finite and will not last forever, and the sooner we rid ourselves of the need for these two hazards, the better.

 Ensure that you are doing your part and following all the environmental ethics that are out there.